A Unified Multi-Task Semantic Communication System for Multimodal Data: Introduction

 Though the aforementioned semantic communication systems have exhibited satisfactory performance in certain scenarios, they only handle one task with single modality of data.
-These models are hard to simultaneously serve different tasks with multi-modality in practice for the reasons below: (i) The model has to be updated once the task is changed, which leads to massive gradient transmission for retraining it; (ii) Different models need to be stored for serving different tasks, which might be unrealistic for the edge devices with limited storage resources.
+These DNN models are hard to simultaneously serve different tasks with multi-modality in practice for the reasons below: (i) The model has to be updated once the task is changed, which leads to massive gradient transmission for retraining it; (ii) Different models need to be stored for serving different tasks, which might be unrealistic for the edge devices with limited storage resources.
 Generally, most of the devices require multi-task service, hence developing a unified multi-task semantic communication system is of great importance.
 In \cite{Task-oriented}, a Transformer-based framework has been proposed to address this issue initially.
 It is able to share the same transmitter structure for the considered tasks.
 However, the model in \cite{Task-oriented} still needs to be retrained separately for different tasks and the transceiver architecture has not been unified for different tasks yet.
 A recent work in \cite{MTLS} has designed a model to handle the image detection and segmentation tasks, but it only handles two tasks with one modality of data.
+In \cite{MultiReceiver}, a multi-task semantic approach was proposed for joint optimization of completing multiple tasks with multiple receivers, where the considered tasks are mainly image classification tasks.

-There have been some works about multi-task learning in the field of computer vision and natural language processing\cite{Muli-task1,Muli-task2}.
+There have been some works about multi-task learning in the field of computer vision and natural language processing\cite{Muli-task1,Muli-task2, Unit,mul_r}.
 Multi-task learning aims at utilizing the task-specific information contained in the training samples of related tasks.
 Compared with the single-task models, the multi-task models bring the following advantages: (i) The memory space for storing the model can be significantly reduced due to the shared model parameters for multi-task; (ii) It is easier to simultaneously train the model for multiple tasks and improve the performance if some related tasks share the complementary semantic information.
+Moreover, for data of multiple modalities, multi-representation learning is a significant task, which aims to cope with the consistency and the difference in different modalities of data, and explore modality representations to contain both consistent and complementary information \cite{mul_r}.